 Advertisement

-The reason for this is probably that it's in many French textbooks that Anglophone schoolchildren use so they grow up thinking that all Frenchmen shout sacré bleu! whenever they tread in dog muck or run out of Gauloises (and fair enough, it's probably too soon to start teaching kids about the joys of a good putain).
+The reason for this is probably that it's in many French textbooks that Anglophone schoolchildren use so they grow up thinking that all Frenchmen shout sacré bleu ! whenever they tread in dog muck or run out of Gauloises (probably because the textbook writers think it's too soon to start teaching kids about the joys of a good putain).

 In reality this is very rarely used in France for the simple reason that it's very old fashioned.
 It would be like turning up in England and shouting 'crikey' or 'golly Moses' at people and expecting them not to smirk.